lokeshpandey1407/calculator/README.md

 CSS - Styling the application.
 JavaScript - Application logic and functionality.
 React Icons - For icons used in the application.
+Math.js -  For performing calculations on String expression